Karma Cartel: Production

-Reception
+Festival screenings

 Karma Cartel premiered at the 2011 International Film Festival Ahmedabad, and also showed at Cochin Film Society at Kochi and later traveled to film festivals in Canada, America and Italy, where it won Award of Excellence in filmmaking at Canada International Film Festival 2014, and Best First Time Director Award at American Movie Awards, Nevada, 2014.
-The Director Vinod Bharathan won the Best Director Award at CinemaVvenire Film Festival, Rome 2014.
+The Director Vinod Bharathan won the Best Director Award at the CinemaVvenire Film Festival, Rome 2014.